 The final view is libertarianism.
 In libertarianism, the belief is that determinism and moral responsibility are not compatible.
 Therefore, man is not determined.
 At the moral moment of decision a person chooses to love God, hate God, tell the truth or lie, commit rape or not, the person has a real choice to act or refrain.
 Looking back upon the moral moment of decision, a person had a real choice to choose, and whatever he did in fact choose, he could have chosen differently even with the same past; thus, he is obviously responsible for his actions.
 All that is necessary to demonstrate libertarian freedom in Scripture is to show that some choices involved otherwise choice.
 Extensivists believe that compatibilism’s determinism is not consistent with what Scripture reveals about God and man.
 Extensivists also believe God endowed Adam and Eve with the ability to choose between real accessible options.

-Extensivist is used in the place of non-Calvinist.
+Extensivist is used instead of non-Calvinist.

 Wayne A. Grudem, Bible Doctrine: Essential Teachings of the Christian Faith (Grand Rapids, MI: Zondervan, 1999).

 Grudem addresses this more fully in chapter 8 on providence.

 For a description of grace enablements see http://wmh.24c.myftpupload.com/2016/07/05/grace-enablements.